poluruc/compass4success/memory-bank/progress.md

 - ✅ Added @available attributes for macOS 12.0+ compatibility in SettingsView
 - ✅ Implemented platform-specific code paths for UI components with #if os(iOS)/#else
 - ✅ Created BatchExportView for handling batch exports
-- ✅ Replaced ClassAnalyticsView with ClassAnalyticsViewV2
+- ✅ Replaced ClassAnalyticsView with ClassAnalyticsView
 - ✅ Fixed ExportSettingsView with proper import handling
 - ✅ Added conditional Chart imports and availability checks
 - ✅ Created platform-specific picker sheets with EnvironmentObject injection